brianhouse/sound_art/readings/dunaway_feldman.md

 dusk https://www.youtube.com/watch?v=E5InEEzpwLQ
 earthrise

+Julia Heyward
 https://vimeo.com/109624845

+In the Sound Art exhibition, Barbara London stakes out three main tributaries of the large and murky flow of what was then and has since then been called “sound art”:

 (1) sound sculpture/installation via the visual art tradition, often with music used only as a component in a larger examination of sound, (2) multispeaker sound installation via the academic music tradition, as a way to create an immersive sound experience outside the concert hall,